 • Persists for more than 7 days

-• Doesn’t respond to recommended doses of over-the-counter medication
+• Doesn’t improve with over-the-counter medication

-• Worsens under home care
+• Worsens despite home care

 • Interferes with daily activities